-16 A dwell time is the time period from when the Train Service arrives at a specified point on its journey until it has completed all relevant activities and is ready to depart from that point and has advised the relevant Network Controller Network Control Officer accordingly.
+15 A dwell time is the time period from when the Train Service arrives at a specified point on its journey until it has completed all relevant activities and is ready to depart from that point and has advised the relevant Network Control Officer accordingly.

-- (a) the route of operation (including a diagram, if necessary); - (b) the proposed term of the Access Agreement; - (c) the type of passenger traffic (e.g. long distance, commuter, tourist); - (d) the proposed sectional run times; and - (e) the proposed requirements (if any) for the short-term storage of Trains (excluding individual items of Rolling Stock) on the Network at locations specified by Queensland Rail during Possessions or during the operation of a Train Service.
+- (b) the proposed term of the Access Agreement; - (c) the type of passenger traffic (e.g. long distance, commuter, tourist); - (d) the proposed sectional run times; and - (e) the proposed requirements (if any) for the short-term storage of Trains (excluding individual items of Rolling Stock) on the Network at locations specified by Queensland Rail during Possessions or during the operation of a Train Service.